 - Clean and maintain lab equipment during downtime

-- Make sure all measuring equipment is accurately calibrated
+- Make sure all measuring equipment is calibration is accurate

 Who should apply?